WHAT’S IN THIS REVIEW?

 With 15 years of experience, you’d expect Hotspot Shield to have apps for almost every platform imaginable, and they do come up with the goods.

 They also have a Chrome extension, which has over 2m users according to the App Store.
 It reviews well, and it’s free to use.
 It doesn’t display ads, and you can also sign in to a Premium account.
-(You’ll need a paid sub if you want to be able to choose a different server location.)
+(You’ll need a paid sub if you want to choose a different server location.)

 The desktop app is reasonably slick, with a simple UI that is easy to understand.
 You can keep an eye on your daily data use, although there’s no way to bring up more advanced information.